Q1: How quickly will I get my refund?

 Q10: Does Where’s My Refund? always display my refund status with the tracker showing three steps?

 No. In some cases the tracker graphic will not be shown if your return is being reviewed prior to step two: “Refund Approved,” and instead an explanation or instructions will be provided depending on the situation.
 This can happen even if you previously checked Where’s My Refund? and it showed the status as “Return Received” along with the tracker.
-In these cases be assured that we have your tax return and we are processing it.
+In these cases be assured that the IRS has your tax return and they are processing it.
 Please follow the directions provided by Where’s My Refund? .
-Otherwise if we need more information we will contact you – usually by mail.
-If we send you a letter about your return, please follow the instructions in the letter as soon as possible.
+Otherwise if the IRS needs more information they will contact you – usually by mail.
+If they send you a letter about your return, please follow the instructions in the letter as soon as possible.

 Q11: Will ordering a transcript help you determine when you’ll get your refund?